“Don’t worry about failure; you only have to be right once.” –Drew Houston, Dropbox Co-Founder, and CEO

 I am one of the founding members of the Medellin Entrepreneur Society and know quite a few REAL entrepreneurs that own businesses here.
 Some who are my personal friends and mentors.

 As you know my business deals with U.S. clients and is all digital.
 Therefore, I wanted to give an example of a business that solely works with a retail product here in Colombia.

 Q: What made you decide to come to Colombia?

 A: Henrik came here first.
 His plan was initially to study a semester in the Universidad de Antioquia and then go back to Berlin, Germany, finishing his studies.
 But he never took off again!
 After a short while, Konstantin came over to better up his Spanish and we got the idea to create Colombia’s first certified organic drink.

 Q: What is your business about?

 A: Basically we are making fruity refreshing beverages with traditional Colombian ingredients like mango, passion fruit, guava, orange or panela.
-At the same time all the ingredients we are using are 100% local, we pay the farmers “fair trade” prices, the glass bottles we are using are returnable to avoid waste production and we have a “farmers fund”, which helps local Colombian small-scale farmers to receive their organic production certificate so they are better off on the market.
-So at the end what has become of the project is way more than just simply producing any juice.
+At the same time, all the ingredients we are using are 100% local, we pay the farmers “fair trade” prices, the glass bottles we are using are returnable to avoid waste production and we have a “farmers fund”, which helps local Colombian small-scale farmers to receive their organic production certificate so they are better off on the market.
+So in the end what has become of the project is way more than just simply producing any juice.

 Q: How long have you been in business?

 A: We started the project in 2014.
-When we first met you, Andrew Macia, back in 2015 we were on an all-time low – We were running out of funds and we had a minimal value product (MVP) that didn’t work at all.
+When we first met you, Andrew Macia, back in 2015 we were on an all-time low – We were running out of funds and we had a minimum value product (MVP) that didn’t work at all.
 So we were basically at a point where we had lost almost all hope for the future.